vlad-vorotilov/vlad-vorotilov/Moving_to_London_guide.md

 Worst season to search for an apartment is September.

 Read about renting more, there are government supplied guides.\
 Landlord/agent will perform a reference check, make sure to ping them every other day if they need more information from you.

+There is [Housing Ombudsman](https://www.housing-ombudsman.org.uk/), it can help to resolve problems with dishonest landlords.

 ## Utilities
-You will need to make your utilities contracts for: Water (it’s Thames Water in London), Energy (gas and electricity) it usually will be the same company for both, Broadband (pick fastest speed you can get).
+You will need to make your utilities contracts for:
+- Water (it’s Thames Water in London)
+- Energy (gas and electricity) it usually will be the same company for both
+- Broadband (pick fastest speed you can get)
-Notify the Council about all people moving in, they will send you Council tax invoice.
+- Notify the Council about all people moving in, they will send you Council tax invoice

 ## Medical
 Register with a GP nearby, preferably nearby.
 Usually you can register online.
 Seek help with non urgent matters through GP.
 You can ask if your matter is urgent by calling 111